 Building the perfect team of hotel staff

 In the hospitality sector, your employees are the face of the brand.
-This industry is incredibly customer-driven, so making sure hotel clients are met with well-trained, experienced employees can be the difference between a three-star and a five-star rating, and can also be the difference between your hotel and the competition.
+This industry is incredibly customer-driven, so making sure hotel clients are met with well-trained, experienced employees can be the difference between a three-star and a five-star rating, as well as the difference between you and your competition.

-Plus, the better trained your staff, the more capable they are of handling situations with angry customers and of problem-solving to make sure complaints get turned around into positive experiences.
+Plus, the better trained your staff, the more capable they are of handling anything that customers throw at them, as well as making sure complaints get turned into positive experiences.

 The importance of keeping hotel staff engaged

 The best way to create the perfect team is to make sure employees are engaged and satisfied.
-Happy employees will better represent your band and keep up your brand’s reputation.
-You can keep them happy by creating a positive working environment offering regular training, promotions and giving them rewards based on performance.
+Happy employees will better represent your brand and keep up your brand’s reputation.
+This can be achieved through creating a positive working environment, offering regular training, promotions and giving staff performance-based rewards.

 In an industry with a 73.8% staff turnover rate, it’s fundamental to keep your hotel staff motivated with this growth-minded environment.
-This way they are more likely to stick around to succeed within the company instead of going elsewhere.
-Furthermore, they will be better equipped to promote the business.
-Working together as a team they can upsell, drive revenue and promote guest retention.
+This way, they’re far more likely to stick around to succeed within the company instead of going elsewhere and will be better equipped to promote the business.
+Working together as a team, staff can drive revenue, upsell and promote guest retention.

 Front desk staff who are happy at their job will be more likely to interact positively with clients and make sure they have the best experience possible.
 They will ask for feedback and inform clients of discounts if they book on site for a future trip.
 In the same way, knowledgeable hotel restaurant staff will be better able to understand the clients.
 If they are wine connoisseurs, they will upsell to a better wine, or if they are deciding between a vegetable entree or a steak, they can wisely and smoothly convince them to order the more expensive item.